Gower, South Wales Holiday July 2008 - page 2

 |

-We can tell you that it was really rather windy on Rhossili Down.
+Yes, we can report that it was extremely windy up on Rhossili

-Still, from here the only way was down, heading for Burry Holms, the
+Down.
+Still, from there the only way was down, heading for Burry

-little island outcrop seen jutting out at the end of the beach.
+Holms, the little island outcrop seen jutting out at the end of the

 |